ministryofjustice/bootstrap-cfn/README.md

 pip install -r requirements.txt
 ```

+## Developing and running tests

+The test suite can be run via setup.py as follows

+    python -m unittest discover

 ## Example Usage
 Bootstrap-cfn uses [fabric](http://www.fabfile.org/), so if your ```$CWD``` is the root directory of bootstrap-cfn then you can run: